oswaldmotape/oswaldmotape/README.md

 ### Hi there 👋

+- 💬 Ask me about anything Dev related

 - 🔭 I’m currently working on
      - integrating code editor jobs run mql files
      - building an Algorithmic environment in python
      - powershell and bash scripting

 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->

+- ⚡ Fun fact: You got to put in the work!

 <!--
 **oswaldmotape/oswaldmotape** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.